EvgeniyJeka/Debos/readme.txt

 2. Presentor: responsible for creating and managing UI objects.
 Based mainly on 'tkinter' library.
    'Presentor' instance requires an 'Executor' instance to be initialized.

+3. Sky: the main module, gets input from user via UI and executes the required operations.